vijayraavi/ha-nva/README.md

     ```
     You *must* copy the docker build command exactly *including the period (.) at the end*.

-5. Run the Docker container you just created to build the NVA monitor binaries:
+5. Run the Docker container you just created to build the NVA monitor binaries.
     ```
-    docker run -it --rm -v <full path to binaries folder>:/ha-nva-master/nvadaemon-assembly/target/full nvaimagebuild:1
+    docker run -it --rm -v <full path to build folder created above>:/ha-nva-master/nvadaemon-assembly/target/full nvaimagebuild:1
     ```

 6. Build the NVA client monitor Docker image: